 6) Compost All Those Scraps And Feed Your Garden Love & Goodness

 Compost all your vegetable, fruit peels and add in your coffee grinds as well.
-Composting allows you to have less garbage and also makes wonderful rich fertile soil that you can use to make your own hanging flower baskets in the summer with and to grow your veggies in your garden.
+Composting allows you to have less garbage and makes for wonderfully rich fertile soil that you can use to make your own hanging flower baskets in the summer with and to grow your veggies in your garden.

 7) Choose Solar Power